社会化媒体

 摘要

-We propose that social-media users’ own post histories are an underused yet valuable resource for studying fake-news sharing.
-By extracting textual cues from their prior posts, and contrasting their prevalence against random social-media users and others (e.g., those with similar socio-demographics, political news-sharers, and fact-check sharers), researchers can identify cues that distinguish fake-news sharers, predict those most likely to share fake news, and identify promising constructs to build interventions.
-Our research includes studies along these lines.
-In Study 1, we explore the distinctive language patterns of fake-news sharers, highlighting elements such as their higher use of anger and power-related words.
-In Study 2, we show that adding textual cues into predictive models enhances their accuracy in predicting fake-news sharers.
-In Study 3, we explore the contrasting role of trait and situational anger, and show trait anger is associated with a greater propensity to share both true and fake news.
-In Study 4, we introduce a way to authenticate Twitter accounts in surveys, before using it to explore how crafting an ad copy that resonates with users’ sense of power encourages the adoption of fact-checking tools.
-We hope to encourage the use of novel research methods for marketers and misinformation researchers.
+The authors propose that social media users’ own post histories are an underused yet valuable resource for studying fake-news sharing.
+By extracting textual cues from their prior posts and contrasting their prevalence against random social media users and others (e.g., those with similar sociodemographics, political news-sharers, and fact-check sharers), researchers can identify cues that distinguish fake-news sharers, predict those most likely to share fake news, and identify promising constructs to build interventions.
+This article includes studies along these lines.
+In Study 1, the authors explore the distinctive language patterns of fake-news sharers, highlighting elements such as their higher use of anger and power-related words.
+In Study 2, they show that adding textual cues into predictive models enhances their accuracy in predicting fake-news sharers.
+In Study 3, the authors explore the contrasting role of trait and situational anger and show trait anger is associated with a greater propensity to share both real and fake news.
+In Study 4, they introduce a way to authenticate Twitter accounts in surveys and use it to explore how crafting an ad copy that resonates with users’ sense of power encourages the adoption of fact-checking tools.
+The authors hope to encourage the use of novel research methods for marketers and misinformation researchers.

 科研通智能强力驱动